-Not entirely sure about the reverse-chronological format for your librarian resume?
-See our guide: "3 Resume Formats: How to Choose the Best One [Examples]"
+You can also try out other formats for your librarian resume!
+See our guide: 3 Resume Formats: How to Choose the Best One [Examples]

 “It was a wrong number that started it, the telephone ringing three times in the dead of night, and the voice on the other end asking for someone he was not.”

 Wow, that’s one hell of an opening line, right?